 (A) The board of embalmers and funeral directors may recognize licenses issued to embalmers and funeral directors by other states, and upon presentation of such licenses, may issue to the holder an embalmer's or funeral director's license under this chapter.
 The board shall charge the same fee as prescribed in section 4717.07 of the Revised Code to issue or renew such an embalmer's or funeral director's license.
-Such licenses shall be renewed annually as provided in section 4717.08 of the Revised Code.
+Such licenses shall be renewed biennially as provided in section 4717.08 of the Revised Code.
 The board shall not issue a license to any person under this section unless the applicant proves that the applicant, in the state in which the applicant is licensed, has complied with requirements substantially equal to those established in section 4717.05 of the Revised Code.

 (B) The board of embalmers and funeral directors may issue courtesy cards.
 A courtesy cardholder shall be authorized to undertake both the following acts in this state:

 (1) Prepare and complete those sections of a death certificate and other permits needed for disposition of deceased human remains in this state and sign and file such death certificates and permits;

 (2) Supervise and conduct funeral ceremonies and interments in this state.

 (C) The board of embalmers and funeral directors may determine under what conditions a courtesy card may be issued to funeral directors in bordering states after taking into account whether and under what conditions and fees such border states issue similar courtesy cards to funeral directors licensed in this state.
 Applicants for courtesy cards shall apply on forms prescribed by the board, pay a biennial fee set by the board for initial applications and renewals, and adhere to such other requirements imposed by the board on courtesy cardholders.

 (D) No courtesy cardholder shall be authorized to undertake any of the following activities in this state: